 Indoor Pools & Water Parks in Indianapolis

 Dive into year-round aquatic fun with our guide to Indy’s best indoor pools and water parks.
-Whether you want to splash with the kids, swim laps, or just relax poolside, these spots offer water adventures—no sunscreen needed.
+Whether you want to splash with the kids, swim laps, or relax poolside, these spots offer water adventures without sunscreen.

 - Monon Community Center (Carmel): Indoor lap pool, adventure slides, and an activity pool.
 Free for members; $13 kids (3–15), $16 adults (16+) for nonmembers.

-- Carmel Swim Academy (Carmel): Modern, community-focused facility with open swim and lap swimming every day. $5 children 4-17, free under 3; $10 adults.
+- Carmel Swim Academy (Carmel): Community-focused facility with open swim and lap swimming daily. $5 children 4–17, free under 3, $10 adults.

-- Zionsville Aquatics Center (Zionsville): Three pools: lap pool, instructional pool, and diving pool.
+- Zionsville Aquatics Center (Zionsville): Three pools, including lap, instructional, and diving.
 Open seven days a week. $7.50 per swimmer; memberships available

 - George Washington Community School Pool (Indianapolis): High school pool with a giant floating obstacle course and rock wall.
 Free under 2; $2 kids 3–17; $3 adults